6baozangnanhai6/DeepDubbing/README.md

 ## 🙏 Acknowledgments

-1. We borrowed a lot of code from Matcha-TTS.
+1. We borrowed a lot of code from [Matcha-TTS](https://github.com/shivammehta25/Matcha-TTS).
-2. We borrowed a lot of code from CosyVoice.
+2. We borrowed a lot of code from [CosyVoice](https://github.com/FunAudioLLM/CosyVoice).
-3. We borrowed a lot of code from Qwen3.
+3. We borrowed a lot of code from [Qwen](https://huggingface.co/Qwen/Qwen3-0.6B).
-4. We borrowed a lot of code from BigVGAN
+4. We borrowed a lot of code from [BigVGAN](https://github.com/NVIDIA/BigVGAN).

 ## Disclaimer